 Note that satisfying this criterion does not require that the corresponding figures or tables be recreated in exactly the same format as appears in the paper, merely that the data underlying those figures or tables be generated faithfully in a recognizable format.

-This criterion is focused on the instructions intended for other practitioners that seek to recreate the paper’s computationally generated results.
+Instructions are intended for other practitioners that be able to recreate the paper’s computationally generated results.
 The categories for this criterion are:

 - None (missing / 1): No instructions were included in the artifact.